-Telemedicine.
-Telemedicine is the delivery of health care services or consultations while the patient is at an originating site and the licensed health care provider is at a distant site.
-An originating site includes a health care facility at which a patient is located at the time the services are provided by means of telemedicine.
-Distant site means a site at which a licensed health care provider is located while providing health care services or consultations by means of telemedicine.
-A communication between a licensed health care provider and a patient that consists solely of an e-mail or facsimile transmission does not constitute telemedicine consultations or services.
+Telehealth.
+Telehealth, sometimes referred to as telemedicine, is the delivery of health care services or consultations while a member is at an originating site and a provider is at a distant site.
+An originating site includes a site at which a member is located at the time the services are provided by means of telehealth.
+Distant site means a site at which a provider is located while providing health care services or consultations by means of telehealth.
+A communication between a provider and a member that consists solely of an e-mail or facsimile transmission does not constitute telehealth consultations or services.
+Telehealth does not include communication between providers that consists solely of a telephone conversation, e-mail, or facsimile transmission.